release-it/release-it/README.md

 Use `--no-npm` (or `"npm": false`) to ignore and skip bumping `package.json` (and skip `npm publish`).

 Alternatively, a plugin can be used to get the version from anywhere else.
 Also see [plugins](docs/plugins/README.md).

+## Prerequisite checks

+Read more about [prerequisites checks](./docs/prerequisites.md) release-it does to help prevent incorrect or polluted releases.

 ## Git